NikivanDyck/Housing-Rental-Analysis-for-San-Francisco/README.md

 ---

 ### Usage
 When using the interactive maps widets on the right hand side of the visualization allow you to zoom, pan, and export the visualization.
-Widgets will also allow you to analyse groups and data, and in this exmaple specifically neighborhoods.
+Widgets will also allow you to analyse groups and data, and in this use case specifically view neighborhood results.

 ---